davidmoten/cake-pattern/README.md

 Going a bit further
 ----------------------
 The above example (examples.example1 in src/main/scala/examples.scala) demonstrates how to wire up singleton instances (singleton in terms of the scope of Registry) of *A*,*B* and *Configuration*.
-Another common use case for injection is to wire in non-singleton instances (that themselves may have dependencies on singleton instances).
+Another common use case for injection is to wire in non-singleton instances (that themselves may have dependencies on singleton or non-singleton instances).
 Example 2 demonstrates this:

 These are the classes we are going to convert to use the cake pattern